TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

 typolink
 ========

-Wraps the incoming value with a link.
+Wraps the incoming value with a link without or inside of HTML 'a' tags.

 *Attention:*
 If this is used from :ts:`parseFunc` the :php:`$cObj->parameters` array is loaded with the lowercased link-parameters!

+*Attention:*
+If you do not want to have the HTML 'a' tag around the link, then you must set the property by :ts:`returnLast = 'url'` or :php:`$lconf['returnLast'] = 'url'`.

 .. _typolink-extTarget: